mattiasu96/TrapGenerator/README.md

 We decided to use this standard in order to exploit the majority of MIDI files you can find on the internet.

-So for example you could download your files from here: https://www.supreme-network.com/midis/browse/P/1667-post-malone/8542-rockstar or here: http://en.midimelody.ru/lamb-of-god/ and just use them without any further processing.
+So, for example, you can download your files from here: https://www.supreme-network.com/midis/browse/P/1667-post-malone/8542-rockstar or here: http://en.midimelody.ru/lamb-of-god/ and just use them without any further processing.